-And even though there aren’t many scientific studies of nursing while pregnant, there is plenty of anecdotal evidence.
+And even though there aren’t many scientific studies of nursing while pregnant, there is plenty of anecdotal evidence that it’s fine.

 However, not all OBs are aware of this fact, and some are uncomfortable with the idea of a pregnant woman breastfeeding.
 In fact, the OB I had first chosen told me I “had to wean” by 14 weeks of pregnancy.
 I knew this simply wasn’t true, so I chose to change providers.

-Can nursing while pregnant cause you to go into labor early?
+Can breastfeeding while pregnant cause you to go into labor early?

 When people are concerned about nursing while pregnant, they’re often concerned that the oxytocin release could cause premature labor.
 Fortunately, our body has safeguards against that.